 UV light treatment of indoor air is recommended for homes with children and elderly adults, where antimicrobial products are used, and which are located in humid climates which promote the growth of microorganisms.
 In extremely humid areas, the use of a dehumidifier is also highly recommended.

-UV light systems don’t impede the air flow within the system, and don’t require frequent changes like filters do, so there is no loss of efficiency.
+UV light systems don’t impede the airflow within the system and don’t require frequent changes as filters do, so there is no loss of efficiency.